Academic Profile : Faculty

 Mukhlis supervises MA and PhD students and has served as Higher Degree Internal Examiner at NIE as well as External Examiner for universities in Singapore and Malaysia.
 He currently sits on the Editorial Board of Jurnal Bahasa, a publication of Dewan Bahasa dan Pustaka (Malaysia), and Jurnal Linguistik, a publication of the Persatuan Linguistik Malaysia.
 He has previously served as Associate Editor of Asia Pacific Journal of Education and Co-editor of Journal Pendidikan Awal Kanak-kanak.

-Mukhlis has served in the NTU Board of Discipline.
-His current public service roles include: Member of the Malay Language Council and Co-Chairman of the Anugerah Guru Arif Budiman (an award for Malay Language teachers), MCCY; Member of the Singapore National Translation Committee and Head of the Malay Resource Panel, MCI; Member of the Project Evaluation Committee of the Lee Kuan Yew Fund for Bilingualism (LKYFB) as well as its Research Advisory Panel, MOE.
-Mukhlis has previously served in MSF's Advisory Panel on Parenting, and MOE’s Malay Language Learning and Promotion Committee, 2005 Malay Language Curriculum and Pedagogy Review Committee, and 2010 Malay Language Review Committee.
-He has also served as Member of the Board of Directors of Mercy Relief, a local disaster relief agency, and currently sits on its Advisory Council.
+Mukhlis has served on the NTU Board of Discipline (2020-2023).
+His current public service roles include: Member of Singapore National Translation Committee and Head of Malay Resource Panel at MDDI; Member of Project Evaluation Committee and Research Advisory Panel of the Lee Kuan Yew Fund for Bilingualism (LKYFB) at MOE.
+Mukhlis has previously served in MCCY's Malay Language Council Singapore and Anugerah Guru Arif Budiman Committee (2020-2024), MSF's Advisory Panel on Parenting (2018-2023), and MOE’s Malay Language Learning and Promotion Committee (2010-2016), Malay Language Curriculum and Pedagogy Review Committee 2005, and Malay Language Review Committee 2010.
+He has also served as Member of the Board of Directors of Mercy Relief (2003-2018), a local humanitarian relief agency, and currently sits on its Advisory Council.

 Mukhlis has secured several research grants as Principal Investigator, Co-Principal Investigator and Collaborator for projects on literacy, bilingualism and socio-phonetics.
-Among his recent publications include a volume "The Bloomsbury Handbook of Culture and Identity from Early Childhood to Early Adulthood" (2021) with Wills, de Souza, Mata-McMahon, Mukhlis & Roux as co-editors, and a book by Routledge "Rethinking Madrasah Education in a Globalised World" (2018) with Mukhlis as sole editor.
+Among his recent publications include a volume by Bloomsbury "The Bloomsbury Handbook of Culture and Identity from Early Childhood to Early Adulthood" (2021) (co-editor with Wills, de Souza, Mata-McMahon & Roux), and a volume by Routledge "Rethinking Madrasah Education in a Globalised World" (2018) (sole editor).

 Mukhlis teaches in the areas of linguistics, critical discourse analysis, sociocultural approaches to literacy, and bilingualism and bilingual education, for which he has received several teaching awards.
 He also conducts workshops for teachers on Bilingual Teaching Methods.